mikemwai/localbiz/README.md

 ## Project Installation
-This is how you intall the project:
+This is how you install the project:
 ## Code to clone project
 A few resources to get you started if this is your first Flutter project: